mitric-lab/programming_theochem/src/01-fundamentals/06-unit_tests/02-property_based_tests.md

 One might notice that the counterexamples raised by `Hypothesis` are all very "simple".
 This is no coincidence but deliberately made.
-This process is called [shrinking](https://hypothesis.readthedocs.io/en/latest/data.html#shrinking) and is designed to produce the most human readable counterexample.
+This process is called [shrinking](https://hypothesis.readthedocs.io/en/latest/data.html#shrinking) and is designed to produce the most human-readable counterexample.

 To see this point, we shall implement a bad multiplication routine, which breaks for `a > 10` and `b > 20`: